UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 As you can see, the simple script we wrote generates a design with no helices and no strands.
 Now we see how to add helices.

-We want 24 helices.
-We need to ensure each helix has enough offsets for all the bases we will need.
+We want 24 helices, stacked vertically on the square grid.
+We can give each `Helix` an explicit `grid_position` coordinate, but it turns out that if we just give a list of helices using the square grid with no `grid_position`'s set, they will be automatically stacked vertically.
+We need to ensure each helix has enough offsets for all the bases we will need, using the `max_offset` parameter in the `Helix` constructor.
 We will use a standard [M13mp18](https://www.ncbi.nlm.nih.gov/nuccore/X02513.1) scaffold strand, of length 7249.
 We won't use all of it, but we'll use most of it.

 Change the Python file as follows.
 We marked the changed lines in `create_design()` with `###`: